DionN966/DionN966/README.md

 - 👋 Hi, I’m @DionN966
-- 👀 I’m interested in ...basketball,football,walking ect.
+- 👀 I’m interested in ...basketball,football ect.
 - 🌱 I’m currently learning ...how to program

 <!---